jasward92-glitch/Healthcare-Appointment-Analysis/README.md

 # Healthcare Appointment Analysis

-## Project Overview

 This project analyzes 100 healthcare appointments to identify patterns in patient wait times, satisfaction, appointment outcomes, provider performance, and billing.

-The goal of this project was to use Excel to transform raw healthcare appointment data into actionable insights through data cleaning, PivotTables, analysis, and dashboard visualization.
+The goal of this project was to transform raw healthcare appointment data into actionable insights through data cleaning, validation, descriptive analysis, Excel PivotTables, dashboard development, and Power BI visualization.

 ## Business Questions